Bassanio: Stage

 The first known performance of The Merchant of Venice was at the court of King James in 1605.

 Clifford Williams directed a 1965 production of the play that suggested for the first time that there could be an implication of homosexuality between Antonio and Bassanio.

-In a 1987 production of the play directed by Bill Alexander, portrayed a very romantic relationship between Bassanio and Antonio in which they kiss at the end of scene I.
+In a 1987 production of the play directed by Bill Alexander, portrayed a very romantic relationship between Bassanio and Antonio in which they kiss at the end of scene 1.

 At the Royal Shakespeare Company in 1997, a slight change is made to the character of Bassanio in which he spills out gold coins at the end of the trial scene which remain there for the entirety of the play reminding the audience of the underlying motivations of wealth.